ibm-cloud-docs/Registry/registry_tutorial_workflow.md

     ```
     {: pre}

     If you have a federated ID, use `ibmcloud login -r us-south --sso` to log in.
-Enter your user name and use the provided URL in your CLI output to retrieve your one-time passcode.
+Enter your username and use the provided URL in your CLI output to retrieve your one-time passcode.
 If you have a federated ID, the login fails without the `--sso` and succeeds with the `--sso` option.
     {: tip}

 2. Set `us-south` as the target region for the {{site.data.keyword.registrylong_notm}} commands: